A Dual-level Model Predictive Control Scheme for Multi-timescale Dynamical Systems--Extended Version: Problem formulation

-Similar to~\cite{zhang2018}, in this paper, models \eqref{Eqn:sigma_s} and \eqref{Eqn:sigma_f} are assumed to satisfy at least one of the following scenarios: \begin{itemize} \item $\Sigma_s$ is characterized by a slower dynamics in contrast to $\Sigma_f$ in the sense that some of the triples $(u_f,\, x_f,\, y_f)$ reach their final steady-state values fast while the other ones, i.e. $(u_s,\, x_s,\, y_s)$ may have begun their main dynamic motions, see the examples in~\cite{naidu2002singular,kokotovic1999singular,mishchenko1994asymptotic}; \item even if the dynamics of $\Sigma_s$ and $\Sigma_f$ might not be strictly separable, however they must be controlled in a multi-rate fashion, e.g., the triples $(u_f,\, x_f,\, y_f)$ must react promptly to respond to operation (reference) variations while the triples $(u_s,\, x_s,\, y_s)$ can be controlled in a smoother fashion, see for instance~\cite{RV2008}. \end{itemize} Combining~\eqref{Eqn:sigma_s},~\eqref{Eqn:sigma_f}, the overall system is written as
+Similar to~\cite{zhang2018}, in this paper, models \eqref{Eqn:sigma_s} and \eqref{Eqn:sigma_f} are assumed to satisfy at least one of the following scenarios: \begin{itemize} \item $\Sigma_s$ is characterized by a slower dynamics in contrast to $\Sigma_f$ in the sense that some of the triples $(u_f,\, x_f,\, y_f)$ reach their final steady-state values fast while the other ones, i.e. $(u_s,\, x_s,\, y_s)$ may have begun their main dynamic motions, see the examples in~\cite{naidu2002singular,kokotovic1999singular,mishchenko1994asymptotic}; \item even if the dynamics of $\Sigma_s$ and $\Sigma_f$ might not be strictly separable, however they must be controlled in a multi-rate fashion, e.g., the triples $(u_f,\, x_f,\, y_f)$ must react promptly to respond to operation (reference) variations while the triples $(u_s,\, x_s,\, y_s)$ can be controlled in a smoother fashion, see for instance~\cite{RV2008}. \end{itemize} {Notice that, in a singularly perturbed system, couplings between different time scales are weak, hence the overall model is usually decomposed into decentralized reduced-order models with different time scales.
+However, in our case, interactions of the considered system can be non-separable, i.e., couplings between subsystems might be strong.
+To cope with possible coupling effects, system~\eqref{Eqn:sigma_s_f} can be regarded as a whole being later used in the controller design.} Combining~\eqref{Eqn:sigma_s},~\eqref{Eqn:sigma_f}, the overall system is written as { } where $u=(u_s,\ u_f)\in\mathbb{R}^m$, $m=m_s+m_f$, $x=(x_s,\, x_f)\in\mathbb{R}^n$, $n=n_s+n_f$, $y=(y_s,\, y_f)\in \mathbb{R}^{p}$, $p=p_s+p_f$, {the unknown disturbance $d=(d_s,d_f)\in\mathcal{D}_s\times \mathcal{D}_f=\mathcal{D}$.} The diagonal blocks of the collective state transition matrix $A$ and input matrix $B$ are $A_{ss}$, $A_{ff}$ and $B_{ss}$, $B_{ff}$ respectively; whereas their non-diagonal blocks correspond to the coupling terms of the state and input variables between $\Sigma_s$ and $\Sigma_f$.
+The collective output matrix is $C=\text{diag}(C_{ss},\ C_{ff})$. \\